“Life should be about engagement”

 I studied business and then worked for 40 years in a variety of commercial jobs.
 Sadly, I realised that this kind of work did not satisfy me.
 However, since retirement I have become involved in voluntary work for my church and neighbourhood.
 This is more the life I want to live because, for me, life should be about engagement.
 Of course, I also enjoy staying active through swimming, biking, and walking in nature.

 How did you get to know Medair?

-I saw some of Medair’s videos and spoke with some team members and realized that Medair’s mission deeply concerned my values.
-I admire Medair’s commitment to responding quickly to emergencies and their willingness to do whatever it takes to reach people in need.
+I saw some of Medair’s videos and spoke with some team members and realised that Medair’s mission deeply connected with my values.
+I admire Medair’s commitment to responding quickly in emergencies and their willingness to do whatever it takes to reach people in need.
 If I could solve today’s problems like hunger and war, I would.
-However, I’m grateful for organizations like Medair, who are out there being the hands and feet.
+However, I’m grateful for organisations like Medair who are out there, being the hands and feet.

 Why do you choose to support Medair?

 I am fortunate to live in this beautiful country.
 I have money to spend, food to eat, and the freedom to make my own choices – choices that many people in this world don’t have because they live to survive.
 To have choice is extraordinary!
 So for me, it is simple.
 I cannot bear to close my eyes to the suffering of others if I can do something to relieve it.

 We all have experienced or know someone who has been affected by a personal emergency – whether a life-threatening illness, death of a family member, divorce, or professional setbacks.
 It can be devastating.
 So I believe that when you receive much, you also have the responsibility to share with others, both next door and in other parts of the world.

 Why did you decide to leave a legacy gift?